 One of the “new kids on the block”, direct drive trainers are a great option for serious cyclists looking to save some costs on replacing tires (those of you that spend a lot of time on your trainer will know that tires get eaten up).
 These trainers enable you to remove your entire back wheel and slot your chain right onto the trainer.
 It might mean a bit of extra work, but most bikes now come with a quick release, so is really only a matter of seconds.
 Some excellent options to consider here are the CycleOps Silencer and the Lemond Revolution 1.1.

-If money is no object and you’re a serious cycling junkie, how about a virtual trainer, which practically turns you into a living PlayStation/XBox!
+If money is no object and you’re a serious cycling junkie, how about a virtual trainer or smart trainer, which practically turns you into a living PlayStation/XBox!
 They may make a serious dent in your wallet, but there’s no beating them.
 For an example of what we’re talking about, check out this video of the Tacx iGenius Virtual Trainer, it might just blow you away!
 You can find this amazing trainer on Amazon, but be prepared to part with upwards of $1000.
 Alternatively, we’ve recently come across the Bkool Pro Trainer, which is MUCH cheaper and to be honest, all you’ll need in a trainer – don’t miss our review!
 And if you’re wondering if you really need a smart indoor trainer, this is a must-read.

 To be honest, these are noisy (resistance is applied to the rear wheel using a pedal driven fan) and not worth the trouble!
 You won’t be able to hear the TV with these when working out, and frankly, if you’re offered one, steer clear!

 Some Recommended Manufacturers